Aristidis Pagratidis: Interrogation

 Because of his life, Pagratidis was already known to the police.
-Since his adolescence he had involved with them, first with bicycle theft, and then with petty thefts, possession and use of hashish, allegations of hunter-gatherer behaviour, and attacks on young girls and young men.
-From the very first moment of his arrest, the newspapers (with or without the police's encouragement) have pointed him out as the "Ogre of Seikh Sou", aggressively stressing out the point that he had used the same weapon as the Ogre while attempting to rape the girl.
-In the following days he was isolated in the General Security Detention Facilities in Thessaloniki, the survivors of the attacks were called upon to identify him, but none were able to do so with certainty.
+Since his adolescence he had been involved with them, first with bicycle theft, and then with petty thefts, possession and use of hashish, allegations of hunter-gatherer behaviour, and attacks on young girls and young men.
+From the very first moment of his arrest, the newspapers (with or without the police's encouragement) have pointed him out as the "Ogre of Seikh Sou", aggressively stressing the point that he had used the same weapon as the Ogre while attempting to rape the girl.
+In the following days, he was isolated in the General Security Detention Facilities in Thessaloniki, the survivors of the attacks were called upon to identify him, but none were able to do so with certainty.
 For five whole days and nights after his arrest, Pagratidis was questioned.
 The investigation was carried out by Deputy Prosecutor Athanasopoulos along with General Security Commander of Thessaloniki, Tzavaras.
 On December 11, 1963, Pagratidis confessed to the crimes he was accused of.
 The news was not given to the public immediately, rather than three days later - on December 15, - since, in the meantime, the police received a full confession with many previously unknown details.
 Specifically, Pagratidis led the police officers to the site of the Mikra site, and showed them how he killed Raisis (two strikes with the stone to his head), how he stunned his girlfriend, raped her and stole Raisis' lighter, leaving afterwards.
 The next day he went to the Municipal Hospital, where he killed, raped and robbed the young Patrikio.
-Then, he narrated the attempted murder of nurse Tsambazi, whom had failed to positively recognize him.
-The competent prosecutor described the attack on the 12-year-old and in conjunction with the "4000 Law", referring the case (enclosing the 1953 crime files) to the regular investigator to proceed to the next stage of the trial, regular interrogation.
+Then, he narrated the attempted murder of nurse Tsambazi, who had failed to positively recognize him.
+The competent prosecutor described the attack on the 12-year-old and in conjunction with the "4000 Law", referred the case (enclosing the 1953 crime files) to the regular investigator to proceed to the next stage of the trial, regular interrogation.